edwardyeung04/commitment-issues/README.md

 1. **Create a `.env` File:**

-    In the project root, create a file named `.env`:
+    In the project root, create a file named `.env`.

-        touch .env

 2. **Add Your OpenAI API Key:**